Team-Blanker/Aquamino/README.md

 Ideally, the TPS value in the lower left corner of the game should be stable at a number bigger than 100 without large fluctuations, and the FPS value should be almost equal to the user setting.

 The developer will try his best to optimize the code until the game no longer lags.
+If serious lag happened, please open an issue and describe the details, or contact to the developer.

 ## 游戏简介